seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 No; I eat not lords.

 **TIMON**
-An thou shouldst, thou 'ldst anger ladies.
+An thou shouldst, thou'ldst anger ladies.

 **APEMANTUS**
 O, they eat lords; so they come by great bellies.